bookingactivities/booking-activities/readme.txt

 = Use it with WooCommerce =
-*Make to have at least one calendar, one activity and one event at a future date for each activity* *You also need to activate WooCommerce and create one product*
+*Make sure to have at least one calendar, one activity and one event at a future date for each activity* *You also need to activate WooCommerce and create one product*

 1. Go to Products / *Your Product*